Here you can find answers to the most frequently asked questions

 The following applicants will be considered:

 Applications can only be submitted via the Online-Portal.
-This is open during the two application periods - April/May to August and October/November to January.
-Applications can only be submitted during these intervals.
-Applications sent via email will not be accepted.
+The portal is open for the current application round until the given application deadline.
+Applications can be submitted during that period only.
+Applications sent by email cannot be considered.

 Yes.
 You can either upload your letters of recommendation to our Online-Portal or send them via email to firstname.lastname@example.org.
 Only sealed letters of recommendation may be sent by your referee by post to the Scholarship Administration.
 Please be advised that we do not accept full applications sent via email.
 Additionally, please note that the deadlines also apply to sealed letters of recommendation sent by post.
 Letters of recommendation received after the application deadline has closed will not be accepted.